siscomando/sc-header/README.md

 sc-header
 ============

-This is sc-header element to all header of the SisComando app.
+This is sc-header element to all the header of the SisComando app.

 Usage
 ======